DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 }
 ```

 This is much better!
-Callers can invoke this with either sort of value, and as an added bonus, we don’t have to figure out a correct implementation signature.
+Callers can invoke this with either sort of value, and as an added bonus, we don't have to figure out a correct implementation signature.

 > **Always prefer parameters with union types instead of overloads when possible**